rkillickdev/rewind/README.md

 ### `AlertPopup`

 Designed to warn and inform users when errors occur.
-This calls the useAlert custom hook, destructures the type and text of the alert and uses this information to display feedback to the user.
+This calls the useAlert custom hook, de-structures the type and text of the alert and uses this information to display feedback to the user.
 I have made use of this component when catching errors related to API requests, so the user is always notified if a problem occurs.

 ### `Asset.js`